goreleaser/nfpm/www/docs/configuration.md

 Templating is not and will not be supported.

-If you really need it, you can build on top of NFPM, use `envsubst`, `jsonnet` or something apply it on top of it.
+If you really need it, you can build on top of NFPM, use `envsubst`, `jsonnet` or apply some other templating on top of it.